 in the doorway with that felt hat beaming at having recognized me. . . .
 Then I

 see the delight in your eyes turn to fear as I close the door behind you. . . .

 The rest of my life I will have to live with what I did to you.
 On that night I

 became a monster. . . .
 I do swear to you on forfeiture of my life I will never

 Turner’s crime resulted in the city of Fond Du Lac restricting trick-or-treating to only daylight hours, and also inspired lawmakers to craft a bill – Chapter 980, also known as “Turner’s Law” – that would require sexual predators to remain in prison, or a mental health facility, after their mandatory sentencing is completed until they are no longer considered to be a danger to the public.

-Turner was set for release, having fulfilled his full mandatory sentence, on February 1, 2018, but he’s currently sitting in a state-run mental health facility as the Wisconsin Attorney General’s office seeks to have Turner classified as sexually violent under Chapter 980, the law inspired by his crimes.
+Turner was set for release AGAIN, having fulfilled his full mandatory sentence on February 1, 2018, but he’s currently sitting in a state-run mental health facility as the Wisconsin Attorney General’s office seeks to have Turner classified as sexually violent under Chapter 980, the law inspired by his crime.